1. Mission Statement

 (c) It is illegal to intentionally utilize any game exploits including any exploits that are not explicitly covered in the rules.
 The NSL staff have discretion to determine the intention and extent of any exploit used in game.
 Players found intentionally utilizing game exploits to gain an unfair advantage over their opponents may face suspension or forfeits of rounds.

 (d) It is illegal to use a map exploit in an attempt to gain an unfair advantage that was not in the original intent of the game or mapmaker.
 Players found in violation of these rules will be penalized at the discretion of the NSL staff.

 (e) In the event that a player or team is found in violation of any rule, unless otherwise noted by the specific rule or term violated, the member or team in question may be warned, suspended, or immediately disqualified from any or all NSL events.

 (f) Any team found with a cheating player during season will have any matches the player in question participated in forfeited.
 Any team found with a cheating player during any playoff or tournament will be immediately disqualified and removed from the event.

 (a) Players may not:

 (i) Intentionally place structures in places where it is reasonably clear that the structure is out of the bounds of normal play on a map (For example, on top of wall geometry).
-Inside of immobile structures is considered out of the bounds of normal play.
+Out of bounds means a structure is so far outside of the map that it is untargetable by players.
+Structures clipping through walls/map geometry happens every single game and is not considered out of bounds unless the structure is untargetable.

 (ii) Place structures on infestation originating from a cyst, gorge tunnels, or contamination on another side of a wall.